dfinity/agent-rs/icx-asset/README.md

 ## icx-asset sync

-Synchronize a directory to an asset canister.
+Synchronize one or more directories to an asset canister.

 Usage: `icx-asset sync <canister id> <source directory>...`